Fort Lauderdale Car Accident Lawyer

 If the accident occurs in a municipality, you need to contact the local police.
 In all other cases, you need to call the county sheriff or the Highway Patrol.

-Common Car Accidents Causes in Fort Lauderdale
+Common Car Accidents Causes

 If you’re glued to your phone while you drive, you’re guilty of distracted driving.
 Unfortunately, many other drivers are guilty of the same behavior.
 Distracted driving is one of the leading causes of accidents.

 Driving requires a great deal of concentration.
 In a split second, anything can happen.
-A traffic light can turn red, a car can come to a sudden stop, or an unexpected curve can appear in the road.
+A traffic light can turn red, a car can come to a sudden stop, or an unexpected curve can appear on the road.
 Because your attention isn’t on the road, you may not be able to react in time.

 This type of driving can result in many different types of accidents.
 However, it most often causes rear-end accidents.
 When a distracted driver swerves out of their lane, they can also cause a sideswipe collision.